connecting

 Accomodations in Tanjung Puting:

-Operated by EcoLodges Indonesia, they can arrange all your transport, guiding and park entry needs which also includes a visit to the reforestation site of FNPF.
+EcoLodges Indonesia operates The Rimba Lodge and they can arrange all your transport, guiding and park entry needs.

 See more on: